About Us

 Peninsula de Zapata

-Declared a Biosphere Reserve and Ramsar site is a shelter of 190 species of birds, 31 types of reptiles, 12 species mammals and array of fish, insects and sea creatures.
+Declared a Biosphere Reserve and Ramsar site, it is the largest wetland in Cuba and the Caribbean and one of the largest in Latin America.
+The area is a shelter of 190 species of birds, 31 types of reptiles, 12 species mammals and array of fish, insects and sea creatures.

 Central